Mental Health Care Plan Guide

 - You can’t claim both Medicare and Private Health Insurance simultaneously

-- Couples and Telehealth are still a little tricky to get rebates for (and will probably remain so)
+- Couples and Telehealth are still a little tricky to get rebates for (but hopefully telehealth rebates are here to stay!)

 If it all makes sense now and you’re looking to get started with a Psychologist in North Sydney then we’d love to hear from you here at Cadence Psychology.